Fokker F.XVIII

 PJ-AIO was leased to the Netherlands West Indies colonial government in June 1940 and converted by KLM engineers into a maritime patrol aircraft for use by the Netherlands West Indies Defence Force.
 A single .303 Lewis machine gun was fitted on a flexible mount firing from an open dorsal position.
 The passenger cabin was stripped out and a bomb-bay installed consisting of racks to hold an unspecified number of improvised 8 kg (80mm) anti-submarine bombs aimed and dropped by hand from an open bombardier's hatch in the bomb bay floor.
 The aircraft was given a coat of camouflage paint and orange Dutch national markings were applied.
 No military serial was allocated.
 The machine was employed on anti-submarine patrol duties from both Oranjestad, Aruba and Hato, Curaçao from 1940 until 1942 when it was returned to KLM civil use, the anti-submarine patrols being taken over by US aircraft.

-PJ-AIO and PJ-AIS remained in service with KLMWIB until 1946 when 'AIO was broken-up at Curaçao.
+PJ-AIO and PJ-AIS remained in service with KLMWIB until 1946 when PJ-AIO was broken-up at Curaçao.
 PJ-AIS remained derelict at Willemstad until restored as a museum-piece in the 1970s.
 The forward fuselage section of Snip is now preserved at the Curaçao Museum.